-The planning process was led by TIP Strategies, Inc. (TIP) and the Lake County CEDS Committee (CEDS Committee), comprised of members representing a variety of interests from both the public and private sectors.
+The planning process was led by TIP Strategies, Inc. (TIP), and the Lake County CEDS Committee (CEDS Committee), comprised of members representing a variety of interests from both the public and private sectors.
 The project launched in the spring of 2021, beginning with robust background research and data analysis.
-Leveraging and integrating previous planning work is a necessary component of a CEDS and this plan builds upon work already underway, as well as makes recommendations to scale programs where appropriate to serve larger populations across the County.
+Leveraging and integrating previous planning work is a necessary component of a CEDS and this plan builds on work already underway, as well as makes recommendations to scale programs where appropriate to serve larger populations across the County.
 Data analysis for the CEDS included review and compilation of multiple datasets from public and proprietary sources.
-Lake County's economic, demographic, and industry data were published in an Economic Explorer Tableau file, an interactive, data visualization platform, along with a summary analysis.
-Discoveries from the Economic Explorer tool were incorporated into an analysis of Lake County's strengths, weakness, opportunities, and threats (SWOT) and are outlined in the Demographic and Socioeconomic Data section of the CEDS.
+This analysis of economic, demographic, and industry data was delivered separately via an interactive data visualization platform.
+Insights from this work were incorporated into an analysis of Lake County's strengths, weaknesses, opportunities, and threats (SWOT) and are outlined in the Demographic and Socioeconomic Data section of the CEDS.